mozilla-l10n/documentation/src/localization/dev_best_practices.md

 Consider these strings:

 ```
-tos-text = By proceeding you accept the
+tos-text = By proceeding you agree to the
 tos-link = Terms of Service
 ```